-The amount in Schedule 3K-1, columns c and d should equal the amounts in Schedule 3K, columns c and d, multiplied by the partner's profit and loss sharing percentage.
-The partner uses the information from Schedule 3K-1, column d, to calculate the Wisconsin basis in the partnership.
-However, in column e, you will need to fill in the Wisconsin source amount of the amount in column d.
+Depending on the type of income, the amount in Schedule 3K-1, columns (c) and (d) should equal the amounts in Schedule 3K, columns (c) and (d), multiplied by the partner's profit and loss sharing percentage.
+The partner uses the information from Schedule 3K-1, column (d), to calculate the Wisconsin basis in the partnership.
+However, in column (e), you will need to fill in the Wisconsin source amount of the amount in column (d).
+See the section in these instructions titled "Determining the Wisconsin Income of Nonresident Partners."

-If the partnership's entire income is derived from business transacted or property located in Wisconsin, enter the amount from column d in column e.
-In this case, the entire amount in column d is the Wisconsin source amount.

-However, if the partnership derives income from business transacted or property located in and outside Wisconsin, a nonresident individual partner's Wisconsin source amount in column e is determined as explained below.
+If the partnership's entire income is derived from business transacted or property located in Wisconsin, enter the amount from column (d) in column (e).
+In this case, the entire amount in column (d) is the Wisconsin source amount to enter in column (e), except as provided in these instructions for "Determining the Wisconsin Income of Nonresident Partners."
+However, if the partnership derives income from business transacted or property located in and outside Wisconsin, a nonresident individual partner's Wisconsin source amount in column (e) is determined as explained in the section titled "Determining the Wisconsin Income of Nonresident Partners."